 - Attribute Value: Red, Blue, Green

-- Product Type: Specify the product type as 8 for variations.
+Product Type: Specify the product type as 8 for variations and 4 for the parent product.

-Watch the below tutorial on how to import WooCommerce products and variations using single CSV and try the test import using our trial WordPress instance with this sample CSV file.
+Watch the tutorial below on how to import WooCommerce variable products and try the test import using our trial WordPress instance with this sample CSV file.

-- Install and activate the WP Ultimate CSV Importer Pro plugin on your WordPress site.
+Install and activate the WP Ultimate CSV Importer Pro plugin on your WordPress site.
+If you don’t have the plugin, please get WP Ultimate CSV Importer here.

-- You can upload your import file in any of the four file upload methods from the left-side menu.
+Navigate to WP Ultimate CSV Importer Pro -> Import/Update.
+You can upload your import file using any of the four file upload methods from the left-side menu.
+It has the options: Upload from desktop, Upload from ftp/sftp, Upload from URL, and Choose file in server.

-6. Choose the data type as “WooCommerce Product” from the drop-down
+Choose the post type as “WooCommerce Product” from the drop-down.

-Advanced Mode: Select fields from the dropdown menu to match CSV columns with WooCommerce product fields.
+Advanced Mode: Select fields from the dropdown menu to match file columns with WooCommerce product fields.

-Drag-and-Drop Mode: Drag fields from the CSV column list and drop them into the appropriate product attribute section.
+Drag-and-Drop Mode: Drag fields from the draggable mapping panel from the right and drop them into the appropriate product fields.

 Mapping Product Attributes #